Go4Real34/KOmpressor/README.md

         - Then remove the project folder completely.\
           ```rmdir /s /q KOmpressor```

-> **_Note:_** There is no need to create a virtual environment for now so, I did not include a virtual environment installation in this version.

-# Quick Explanation About How The Tool Works
+# Quick Explanation About How The Tools Work
+## **_Console Tool_**
+  - If you use console command, it will continue with the same command prompt.
   - After you enter a command (or multiple commands if you entered '1' instead of '0' on the menu), it is split into keywords
     in a function and passes it to another function as a list.
 In that function, a setting dictionary that holds all the setting data
     is created with these keywords.
 That settings dictionary is passed to command creator function.
 In this function each settings' FFMPEG
     command is created with the corresponding FFMPEG flags.
 After all commands are created, all these commands returned as a list and passed
     to the executor function.
 In this function, in a for loop, all commands taken by this function and this function executes them
     one by one and while executing, it returns progress continuously and that is printed to the console.
 After all render(s)
     are finished, output folder is opened with your operating system's file handler and operation finishes.

+## **_Web Tool_**
+  - If you use web version, it will be started on your local computer at address 'http://127.0.0.1:5000' as default, and
+    even it is different, or you changed the host address and port; it will be printed to console by the package functions automatically.
+    Copying and pasting the address to your browser is enough to reach upload page.
+  - Then you select a video to upload and press 'Continue' button to go to the video settings page.
+  - After reaching the video settings page, you enter the settings however you want and press 'Compress' button to start rendering process.
+  - Upon clicking on the 'Compress' button, all the input value objects are saved as a dictionary form and passed to a function.
+In
+    this function, since some of the input objects, like checkboxes, can be left untouched resulting in no key about it in the
+    dictionary; these keys are checked and added with default values.
+After that, this settings dictionary passed to another
+    function that creates Command Console Tool command.
+Then, this command passed to the same function in the console tool.
+Rest
+    of the process is the same as the console tool after this process.
+After render is finished, you can;
+    - Save the video by pressing 'Save Video' button,

+    - Reset the settings by pressing 'Reset Video Settings' and do another configuration with the same uploaded and selected video
+      - **_Note:_** _You need to press 'Compress' after doing new settings to render it again after resetting them with this button.
+Sometimes they are
+        not registered so, restarting the website completely from scratch will solve the problem temporarily.
+Please check `Known Issues` section
+        (end of the file) for details._ or,

+    - Return back to the upload page by clicking 'Return Back to Upload Page' to do another configuration with another video.

 # Project Media
+> For both console & web examples, all settings are set as the same of each other.\
-> Settings are given in the following table for the console version.
+> Settings are given in the following table.

 |              **_Setting_**               |       **_Value_**       |
 |:----------------------------------------:|:-----------------------:|